amirhosein2004/blog/README.md

 run this project with:
   python manage.py runserver

+## Features

-  in this project we can:
+In this project, we can:

-    -create posr
-    -update post
-    -login & logout & register
+- Create posts
+- Update posts
+- Perform login, logout, and registeration
-    -serach posts base on topics
+- Search posts based on topics